Let me state two things upfront:

 Now personally, I can’t understand how dealing with distilled or deionized water—yes there are people who actually use deionized water—plus sanitizing plus measuring particles is better than just buying a different humidifier, but I won’t question your values.

-Finally, let’s do some calculations.
-Let’s start with something reassuring: Even with pessimistic assumptions, an ultrasonic humidifier isn’t going to instantly kill you.
+So, finally, let’s do some calculations.
+Let’s start with something reassuring: Even with very pessimistic assumptions, an ultrasonic humidifier isn’t going to instantly kill you.
 One heuristic is that if you were exposed to an (insanely high) level of 2500 PM2.5, you’d lose disability-adjusted life roughly “in real-time”.
 If you use a humidifier for one night and it creates a level of 300 PM2.5, this suggests you lose only

 8 hours × 300 / 2500 ≈ 1 hour.

 That’s hardly the end of the world, but it adds up.
 Say you used that same humidifier every night of your life.
 Remembering that an average exposure of 33 μg/m³ costs one disability-adjusted life year (DALY) that suggests the cost would be

 300 μg/m³ × (8 / 24) × (1 DALY / 33.3 μg/m³) = 3 DALY.

 You’ll want to adjust this number.
 Most people don’t use a humidifier all year and you might think that the harms are lower because the chemical/bacterial/fungal composition of water is less bad than the particles produced by cars/fires/power plants.